civicteam/docs.civic.com/labs-spec.md

 ✅ Deliverables Checklist for Assistant
 •	Create /civic-labs/index.md landing page with overview + project links
-•	Create 4 markdown files in /projects/ for MCP Hub, Guardrail Proxy, BodyGuard, Pass-through Proxy
+•	Create 4 markdown files in /projects/ for MCP Hub, Guardrail Proxy, Bodyguard, Pass-through Proxy
 •	Add frontmatter for each file if using Docusaurus or MDX
 •	Add placeholders in /concepts/ folder
 •	Add getting-started.md with temporary notes